JetBrains/educational-plugin/README.md

 * This plugins comes with integration with [Stepik](http://welcome.stepik.org/) learning platform
 * You can learn more about our Kotlin support from [this](https://blog.jetbrains.com/kotlin/2016/03/kotlin-educational-plugin/) blog post
 * You can read more about plugin development in [IntelliJ Sdk Docs](http://www.jetbrains.org/intellij/sdk/docs/index.html)
+* Feel free to chat with the community and meet other developers on the [Community Discord](https://discord.gg/RTjKrQN)

 ### Configuring development environment